 In short, my research focusses on the investigation of mechanical, thermal and adsorption properties of metal-organic frameworks for new applications such as nano-mechanical devices for energy storage and selective adsorbers for sensing of various gasses and separation of gas mixtures.
 To this end, force fields are derived from ab initio input data using our in-house developed code QuickFF and applied in a wide range of molecular simulations.
 Finally, the output is used for developping advanced thermodynamic models that allow to apply realistic environmental conditions.
 The underlying workflow for this research is summarized in the following figure:

 Below, a more detailled description of the Methodolgy and Applications of my research is provided.

 - Advanced Molecular Dynamics and Monte Carlo techniques

 - Thermodynamics and Statistical Physics

 I develop accurate force fields that mimic the quantum mechanical behaviour of the system.
 This is achieved by fitting force fields to reproduce the ab initio geometry and Hessian in equilibrium.
-The research resulted in a program (QuickFF) to quickly derive accurate force fields from ab initio input.
+The research resulted in a python package (QuickFF) to quickly derive accurate force fields from ab initio input.
 More information on how to install and use QuickFF can be found here.

 The force fields are then used in Molecular Dynamics (MD) and Monte Carlo (MC) simulations to generate trajectories that efficiently sample the phase space of the system.
 These can involve simple geometry optimizations followed by a (quasi-)harmonic approximation.
 However, depending on the molecular properties we are interested in, more advance ensembles and techniques may be applied such as thermodynamic integration, umbrella sampling, metadynamics, variationally enhanced sampling or replica exchange.